Anima

 Because of the anima–animus syzygy, psychology cannot omit spirit from its purview.
 The syzygy says that where soul goes there goes spirit too.
 Their syzygy illumines imagination with intellect and refreshens intellect with fantasy.

-Hillman presents the anima-animus syzygy as a structural necessity within depth psychology, arguing that soul and spirit are dynamically co-constitutive rather than separable domains.
+Hillman presents the anima-animus syzygy as a structural necessity ensuring that soul and spirit are always mutually implicated, making their dynamic tension — not their merger — the engine of psychological life.

 Hillman, James, Anima: An Anatomy of a Personified Notion, 1985thesis